← Back

 I run the Miniflux instance in a Docker container (see docs), alongside Postgres.
 It costs around $3 per month to run.

-Once you have the Miniflux instance up and running, head to /keys
+Once you have the Miniflux instance up and running, head to /keys and create an API key.

 Create a new GitHub repo with this file structure — see revett/feeds as an example.